 On the contrary, many men experience a very different sensation from physical intimacy.
 Your man may actually feel the need to pull away after sexual activity.

 Yes, sometimes men feel a deep need to pull away after sex in order to regain their autonomy and reconnect with themselves on a more masculine level.

 Men go through a type of intimacy cycle we women do not cycle through.
 It’s hard to understand or relate to what they experience because it is so different.

-Men, by nature, feel an innate need to pull away from us periodically after experiencing intimacy.
+Men, by nature, can feel an innate need to pull away from women periodically after experiencing intimacy.

-Just like it’s natural for us to want to get closer to them after being intimate, it’s just as natural for them to want to pull away for a while.
+Just like it’s natural for women to want to get closer to her partner after being intimate, it’s just as natural for men to want to pull away for a while.

-And the sooner you start to realize, understand and accept this intimacy cycle, the easier (and more fulfilling) your relationships will be with men.
+A man is not typically the ideal cuddle partner.
+And the sooner you start to recognize and accept this intimacy cycle, the easier (and more fulfilling) your sexual relationships with men will be.

-Realizing, understanding, and accepting this is only half the battle.
+Realizing, understanding, and accepting how a man experiences intimacy is only half the battle.
 Knowing what to do in the face of this situation is the other half.

 If you’re currently in a relationship with a man, talk to him about this intimacy difference.
 Explain to him your new knowledge and see if he can relate to these differences.
 Decide together how you can both have your intimacy needs met.

 For example, you might request he cuddle with you for a finite period of time after sex, perhaps 5 to 10 minutes.
 Then he can have his space.